-When you’re first starting a new job, just getting into the swing of things can often feel like a huge accomplishment.
+When you first start a new job, just getting into the swing of things can often feel like a huge accomplishment.
 In truth, though, your goal should always be to figure out how to succeed as quickly as possible.

-Although every workplace has its own culture and its own markers for success, there are a few universal steps that can be taken to get ahead, regardless if it’s your first job, a new position, or you are making a career change and starting a whole new career path.
+Although every workplace has its own culture and its own markers for success, there are a few universal steps that can be taken to get ahead, regardless of whether it’s your first job, a new position, or you are making a career change and starting a whole new career path.

 1. Define What Success Means